Abu-ls-10/blog_forge/README.md

-# SEO Content Engine / WeWantTwo
+# BlogForge - AI SEO Content Engine

-> _Note:_ This `README.md` will evolve throughout the term and serve as a key reference for TAs, and our partner.
+> _Note:_ This project was developed as a project for a course at UofT, partnering with High Ticket Closing Agency Inc. For security and confidentiality, the codebase is kept private.
+This repository serves as a presentation of the project for my portfolio.

 ---